arangodb/docs-hugo/site/content/3.12/concepts/data-models.md

-Aside from basic graph traversal, ArangoDB offers [graph algorithms](../graphs/_index.md#supported-graph-algorithms) to find one or multiple shortest paths between two vertices, can return a specified amount of paths between two vertices in order of increasing length, and supports distributed graph processing based on the Pregel framework.
+Aside from basic graph traversal, ArangoDB offers [graph algorithms](../graphs/_index.md#supported-graph-algorithms) to find one or multiple shortest paths between two vertices and can return a specified amount of paths between two vertices in order of increasing length.

 You can perform operations directly on the documents of graphs and run graph traversals using ad-hoc sets of vertex and edge collections.
 These are called